galaxyproject/training-material/topics/computational-chemistry/tutorials/analysis-md-simulations/tutorial.md

 > > ### {% icon question %} Question
 > >
-> > What can we learn from the RMSD analysis?
+> > What do the features in the RMSD plot tell us?
 > >
 > > > ### {% icon solution %} Solution
 > > > The increase in the RMSD plot with time shows the protein steadily deviates from its original conformation.